scottkleinman/dfr-browser2/README.md

 **Important:**

-- The `bibliography.json` file should be generated using the `bin/metadata_to_csl.py` script, which adds a `formatted_citation` field that contains a string representation of each entry.
+- The `bibliography.json` file should be generated using the `bin/create_bibliography.py` script, which adds a `formatted_citation` field that contains a string representation of each entry.
 This is used to display the entries within the app.
 The individual citation fields are only used for sorting purposes.
 - The `bibliography.json` file cannot currently be uploaded via the UI; the path must be specified in `config.json`.
 See the discussion of Configuration below.

+If you already have a JSON CSL-formatted bibliography that does not contain a `formatted_citation` field, you can use the `create_bibliography.py` script to add formatted citations based on your existing bibliography fields.

+For full documentation on using the `create_bibliography.py`, see `bin/CREATE_BIBLIOGRAPHY.md`.

 #### 3. Source Text File